JuliaIO/HDF5.jl/docs/src/index.md

 $ sudo apt install mpich libhdf5-mpich-dev
 ```

-Then in Julia, run:
+If your system HDF5 library is compiled with MPI, you need to tell MPI.jl to use the same locally installed MPI implementation.
+This can be done in Julia by running:

 ```julia
 using MPIPreferences
 MPIPreferences.use_system_binary()
 ```

-to set the MPI preferences, see the [documentation of MPI.jl](https://juliaparallel.org/MPI.jl/stable/configuration/) and then:
+to set the MPI preferences, see the [documentation of MPI.jl](https://juliaparallel.org/MPI.jl/stable/configuration/).
+You can set the path to the system library using [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl) by:

 ```julia
 using Preferences, UUIDs